 An inspector will come to check on the installation and make sure it has been done safely and correctly.

 Benefits of Professional Installation

 Safety is the most important consideration when it comes to installing your water heater.
 A water heater that isn’t installed correctly could be extremely dangerous for your home.
 An experienced professional can install your water heater quickly and safely while ensuring that all safety features adhere to California water heater codes.

 Hiring a professional to make sure your water heater installation is done properly is a small price to pay for the safety of your home, and it also gives you the opportunity to ask questions about maintenance and potential problems to look out for.

-For all of your water heater needs, contact The Water Heating Company at (877) 274-1485.
+For all of your water heater needs in the San Fernando Valley area, contact The Water Heating Company at (877) 274-1485.
 We provide professional water heater installation as well as maintenance services carried out to California water heater code.